SkyyySi/pytorch-docker-gfx803/README.md

 This was created in order to be able to use Stable Diffusion on my RX590 with ROCm hardware acceleration.

+This was only tested with Arch Linux.
+WSL most likely won't work.

 After building this image, you can run it with

 ```